avaughn271/CLUES2/README.md

 **--times** The input file of coalescent times as produced, for example, by the above scripts.
 You can supply any combination of a **--times** file, an **--ancientSamps** file, and/or an **--ancientHaps** file.
 The times in this file, as with all times in CLUES2, should be measured in generations.

-**--ancientSamps** The input file of ancient genotype proabilities as described below.
+**--ancientSamps** The input file of ancient genotype probabilities as described below.
 You can supply any combination of a **--times** file, an **--ancientSamps** file, and/or an **--ancientHaps** file.
 The times in this file, as with all times in CLUES2, should be measured in generations.

-**--ancientHaps** The input file of ancient haplotype proabilities as described below.
+**--ancientHaps** The input file of ancient haplotype probabilities as described below.
 You can supply any combination of a **--times** file, an **--ancientSamps** file, and/or an **--ancientHaps** file.
 The times in this file, as with all times in CLUES2, should be measured in generations.

 **--popFreq** The modern derived allele frequency.